The Rubber plant, also known as Ficus elastica, is quite popular for its long and shiny leaves.

-However, if the soil is absolutely wet, you shouldn't wait for too long either.
+However, if the soil is wet, you shouldn’t wait for too long either.

-How To Avoid Leaf Dropping Issue In Rubber Plant
+How To Avoid Leaf-Dropping Issue In Rubber Plants

-The only effective way to avoid leaf dropping issue is to stop overwatering your plant.
+The only effective way to avoid leaf-dropping issues is to stop overwatering your plant.

 There is nothing else that can help solve this problem for you.

 Once you get the watering frequency right, the plant will start growing at its standard rate.

 And the leaf drop issue will also subside in the process.

 Note: If there is an existing issue like a fungal attack or root rot, you need to address it as well.

 Sometimes, there may be a combination of issues that may lead to the loss of leaves on your Rubber plant.